vinegarhq/vinegarhq.github.io/src/Sober/Installation/index.md

 Like the official Roblox client, there really isn't anything that you can configure by default outside of the app.
 But the [tips](../../SUMMARY.md) page is here to help you with some things you might want such as FFlags or bringing the old Oof sound back.

 ## Reinstalling Roblox
-To reinstall Roblox, run the following command on your terminal:
+To reinstall Roblox, run the following command in your terminal:

 ```console
 $ flatpak run org.vinegarhq.Sober --bootstrap